devcometgroup/sidekick/README.md

 Widgets
 ========

+Button groups
+--

+Dropdown buttons
+--

 Buttons
 --

+Properties:
 Button style - can be given
 Button size - it can be given, when making a button
+Block level buttons
 Disabled state - it can depend on a computed
 Icons on button - can be multiple icons, which are choosen by a computed

-Block level buttons
-Button groups
-Dropdown buttons
+Callback:
+Click

 Navbars
 --
+Properties:
 Basic navbar
 Fixed navbar

+Possible child widgets:
+Buttons
+Button Groups
+Dropdown Buttons

-Forms
+Forms - Input field
 --
+Properties:
 Password input field - checking if passwords are equal
 Username input field - checking if username is free or not

+Callback:
+On key down
+On focus